 I apologize in advance to anyone allergic to alliteration.

-There are three main reasons to read anything, classic literature or otherwise: for entertainment, education, and edification.
 The classics elevate these reasons.
 They enchant our imagination, exercise our minds, and enlighten our souls.
 They’ve risen to eminence because they speak with eloquence and erudition.
 And, above all, they enshrine the cumulative experience of civilization.

-Let’s look at those first three e’s of reading in more detail—starting with entertainment.
+Let’s look at those first three Es of reading in more detail, starting with entertainment.

 Then from the moor under the misty cliffs came Grendel, he bore God’s anger.
 The foul foe purposed to trap with cunning one of the men in the high hall; he went under the clouds till he might see most clearly the wine-building, the gold-hall of warriors, gleaming with plates of gold.
 That was not the first time he had sought Hrothgar’s home; never in his life-days before or since did he find bolder heroes and hall-thanes.
 The creature came, bereft of joys, making his way to the building.
 Straightway the door, firm clasped by fire-hardened fetters, opened, when he touched it with his hands; then, pondering evil, he tore open the entry of the hall when he was enraged . . .”